Port St. Lucie Lesson Teachers

 Soprano Mary Elizabeth Murphy is a graduate of Florida State University with a Bachelor’s degree in Theatre, and was a voice performance major at University of Central Florida.
 She has sung roles with several New York City opera companies including Dell A’rte Opera Ensemble, where she sang the role of Zerlina in Don Giovani, Operesque Classical Concerts, where she was seen as Donna Elvira also in Mozart’s Don Giovani.
 Mary was also seen on the Amato Opera Stage as Giannetta in L’elisir d’amore and Papagena in The Magic Flute.
 She also participated in Dicapo Opera Summer Young Artist Program where she was seen in opera scenes from Le Nozze di Figaro singing Suzanna, and Alice Ford in Falstaff.
 Mary has sung with the Palm Beach Opera’s chorus for several seasons in Cavalleria Rusticana, I Pagliacci, La Boheme, Madama Butterfly, Thais, La Traviata, Fidelio and Turandot.
 Some regional Musical Theatre credits include Guys & Dolls (Sarah), Hands on a Hard Body (Heather), Reefer Madness (Mae), and Curtains (Georgia).

-A musician for more than 40 years, Forrest has been performing, writing and teaching guitar with a love for music that spans all genres from country to
+A musician for more than 40 years, Forrest has been performing, writing and teaching guitar with a love for music that spans all genres from classical to country to pop to rock.
+His on-going education includes a recent workshop with Tommy Emmanuel, recognized as of one the best guitarists in the world.

 Ms. Shakiya Drayton was born in New York, New York, but raised a southern girl in Orangeburg, SC.
 Ms. Drayton began her musical journey in 4th grade when she started piano lessons.
 Ms. Drayton knew she wanted to be a Band Director in 8th grade when she was given the opportunity to conduct her middle school Band on their final concert.